Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 In this guide, we'll:

-Got T-Mobile's previous, cylindrical hotspot with the display on the top?
+Got T-Mobile's previous, cylindrical gateway with the display on the top?
 Check out our guide for that device here.

 Important Note: To connect external antennas you'll need to open your T-Mobile Gateway.
 Read our instructions for doing so carefully to avoid damaging the device.
 Gateways are owned by T-Mobile, and they may charge you a repair fee if you return a damaged gateway device.